Sporadius/PlexConnect/README.md

     - ip_pms = set to the Plex server ip address
     - mac_pms = set to the Plex server mac address

-All credits for PlexConnect go to the initiators below!
+All credits for PlexConnect go to the initial programmers!

 # PlexConnect
 or: "Plex @ aTV - think different..."